diegoceccarelli/dexter-eval/README.md

 You can add a different comparison metric implementing the interface [AnnotatedSpotComparator](src/main/java/it/cnr/isti/hpc/dexter/eval/cmp/AnnotatedSpotComparator.java).
 We remark that based on the comparison metric used, the golden truth or the prediction could contain several occurrences of the same item.
-For this reason, before the evaluation, both the lists are checked and if there are multiple occurrences only item only the encountered in the list will be kept.
+For that reason, before the evaluation, both the lists are checked and if there are multiple occurrences only item only the encountered in the list will be kept.

 ## Configuration File